BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Procedures can have any number of in-parameters.
 If you don't want any, leave the parentheses after the procedure name empty.

-Procedures are shared across the entire Osiris story, so you can use procedures defined in other scripts / goals, but you also need to choose a unique name for your own procedures.
+> Procedures are shared across the entire Osiris story, so you can use procedures defined in other scripts / goals, but you also need to choose a unique name for your own procedures.
+{.is-info}

 One powerful feature of procedures is that we can have multiple versions of them just like we can have multiple rules triggered by an event.
 For example, we can define two different versions of `PROC_MyProc` here: